Health insurance: Funding and obligations

-There are two types of health insurance – tax payer-funded and private-funded.
-A private-funded insurance plan example includes an employer-sponsored self-funded ERISA (Employee Retirement Income Security Act of 1974) plan.
+There are two types of health insurance – taxpayer-funded and private-funded.
+An example of a private-funded insurance plan includes an employer-sponsored self-funded ERISA (Employee Retirement Income Security Act of 1974) plan.
 Typically, these companies promote themselves as having ties to major insurance providers.
 However, in the context of an ERISA plan, these insurance companies do not actively participate in insurance practices; instead, they handle administrative tasks.
 Consequently, ERISA plans are exempt from state regulations and fall under federal jurisdiction, overseen by the US Department of Labor (USDOL).
 Specific details about benefits or coverage can be found in the Summary Plan Description (SPD).
 Should there be a need for an appeal, the process typically involves initiating it through the insurance company and then reaching out to the Employer's Plan Fiduciary.
 If a resolution is still not achieved, the decision can be escalated to the USDOL for review to ensure compliance with ERISA regulations, and, if necessary, legal action can be taken by filing a lawsuit in federal court.
 Health insurance can be combined with publicly funded health care and medical savings accounts.

 The individual insured person's obligations may take several forms: